artuncolak/nest-react-admin/Technical-Q.md

 **React Feather**

-I used it for adding icons to the ui.
+I used it for add icons to the ui.

 **React Hook form (First time using it)**

-I used it for quickly developing forms without spending too much time for adding states for all the inputs etc.
+I used it for quickly develop forms without spending too much time for adding states for all the inputs etc.

 **React Query**

-I used it as a data-fetching library for faster development
+I used it as a data fetching library for faster development

 **React Router**